One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

-However to keep the theory RG complete (in the presence of parity-violating couplings) ha must consider more complicated version of such theory with addition of cross derivative term and keeping arbtitrary normalization, i.e. add to the theory terms of the form
+However to keep the theory RG complete (in the presence of parity-violating couplings) one must consider more complicated version of such theory with addition of cross derivative term and keeping arbitrary normalization, i.e. add to the theory terms of the form

-In this work we develop a one--loop renormalization of the theory for the simplest interacting model that contains all of these ingredients: two real scalar fields $\phi$ and $\chi$ in $D=4-\varepsilon$ Euclidean dimensions with the most general quadratic form built from two derivatives, including time--derivative mixing and cross--gradient mixing, together with the most general cubic and quartic interactions.
+The latter term with gradient mixing may be not optional and arises in different physical systems, for example in superfluids solutions \cite{Andreev}.
+In this work we develop a one--loop renormalization of the theory for the simplest interacting model that contains all of these ingredients: two real scalar fields $\phi$ and $\chi$ in $D=4-\epsilon$ Euclidean dimensions with the most general quadratic form built from two derivatives, including time--derivative mixing and cross--gradient mixing, together with the most general cubic and quartic interactions.

 Concretely, the kinetic terms are governed by (i) a positive--definite $2\times 2$ matrix $\mathbf Z_t$ in field space multiplying $\partial_0\varphi_i\,\partial_0\varphi_j$, and (ii) three real symmetric $d\times d$ matrices $\mathbf C_\phi$, $\mathbf C_\chi$, $\mathbf Y$ multiplying spatial gradients, including the cross term $Y^{ab}\,\partial_a\phi\,\partial_b\chi$.
 We also allow a general symmetric mass matrix $\mathbf M^2$, and we keep linear couplings $j_i$ because they are generated whenever cubic couplings and masses are present.
 The resulting quadratic operator defines, for every direction $\hat{\bm n}\in S^{d-1}$, a positive--definite $2\times 2$ matrix in field space controlling the UV dispersion with positive eigenvalues $s_a(\hat{\bm n})$ and orthogonal projectors $\Pi_a(\hat{\bm n})$.
 Physically, $v_a(\hat{\bm n})\equiv \sqrt{s_a(\hat{\bm n})}$ are the \emph{directional sound speeds} (or, in Lorentzian signature, limiting velocities) of the UV normal modes.